 We watched the Fab Four’s “Sullivan” debut on Channel 2, the CBS station in Miami, where we lived before moving to California in 1968.
-Sis was 9, I was 12 ½, and like so many other kids our age, watching and hearing this band changed our lives forever, in ways that for this writer, at least, miraculously continue to unfold half a century later.
+Sis was 9, I was 12 ½, and like so many other kids our age, watching and hearing this band shifted our universe and changed our lives forever, in ways that for this writer, at least, miraculously continue to unfold half a century later.

 Steve Marinucci of Beatles Examiner has done the best job I’ve seen keeping track of it all.

 It all reached a crescendo Sunday, Feb.
 9, with the Grammy Beatles 50th anniversary special on CBS, which did so well in the ratings the network rebroadcast it a few days later.

 In 2014, on the 50th anniversary of the Fabs’ first visit to Miami — our town — from Feb.
 13-22, 1964, for a second “Sullivan” performance at the Deauville Hotel on Miami Beach Sunday night, Feb.
 16, my sister and I were compelled to add our voices to the chorus of celebrants, even if we do sing out of key (and I was just a year and a half away from 64).

 Sister Ruth Peeples Recalls Beatles’ Ed Sullivan Debut

 “I was all of 9 years old on Feb.
 9, 1964, but had an older brother and the two of us were equally crazy about rock ‘n’ roll music,” Ruthie wrote in an email (the older brother being this writer).
 “I had a transistor radio when I was 6 and was listening to rock stations, too.